Ray Pearl

 Ray became the Executive Director of the California Housing Consortium in March 2009.
 As the Executive Director, Ray is responsible for leading the premier “big tent” housing advocacy organization representing the development, building, financial, and public sectors united in a non-partisan effort to advance affordable housing and community development across California.

 Prior to joining the Consortium, Ray spent many years in the private sector working in the government affairs and land use planning departments of two major Southern California development companies.
 He also has extensive experience in association management and housing policy advocacy through his service as the Executive Director of the Greater Los Angeles/Ventura Chapter of the Building Industry Association of Southern California.
-In addition, Ray is a former Congressional staff member and served as a US Naval officer.
+In addition, Ray is a former US Naval officer.

 Ray received his BA degree from UCLA and his Masters degree in Public Administration from the University of Washington.
-Ray’s community involvement includes work as a former board member of HomeAid Los Angeles/Ventura and the Child Care Resource Center in the San Fernando Valley.
-Ray also serves as the Treasurer of T.H.E.
-(Together Helping Education) Foundation for Las Virgenes Schools which raises private money to assist his local school district and is on the Board of his children’s elementary school Parent Faculty Club.
-He is also active with his children’s soccer teams through AYSO.
+Ray’s community involvement includes work as a former board member of HomeAid Los Angeles/Ventura, the Child Care Resource Center in the San Fernando Valley, a founding board member of THE Foundation for Las Virgenes Schools and as President of his children’s elementary school Parent Faculty Club.
+He was also active with his children’s soccer teams through AYSO and was elected to serve on the Westlake Village City Council in 2018.

 Ray lives in Westlake Village, CA with his wife, daughter and two sons.